threefoldtech/info_grid/src/TF_Farmer_Guide/TF_Complete_Farmer_Guide/farmer_guide.md

 Now that you know how to farm TFT, you might want to explore the possibilities of the Threefold Token.

-When it comes to learning about the real-world application and use of TFT, a good place to start is the [USER FAQ](../../faq/faq.md#users-faq).
+When it comes to learning about the real-world application and use of TFT, a good place to start is the [USERS FAQ](../../faq/faq.md#users-faq).

 ***